cnefan31/BlazorSnap/README.md

 - **Fallback mechanisms**: Works even when computed styles aren't available
 - **Cross-browser compatibility**: Works in Chrome, Edge, and other Chromium browsers

-## 🚧 Known Limitations

-- **Icon files missing**: You need to add icon files for proper extension display
-- **Complex animations**: CSS animations and transitions may not be fully captured
-- **Pseudo-elements**: ::before and ::after styles are not captured
-- **Media queries**: Responsive styles are captured for current viewport only
-- **CSS custom properties**: May not resolve correctly in all cases

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.